 estimated life span of 50-100 years, meaning that research into their life history and ecology requires long-term studies.
-In 1970, a census of the killer whale population ranging in coastal waters of British-Columbia, Canada was initiated by the late Dr Michael Bigg and colleagues.
-They discovered that individual killer whales could be distinguished using the shape of and nicks in the dorsal fin, along with pigmentation pattern and naturally acquired markings of the saddle patch.
-Therefore, by analyzing photographs of surfacing killer whales it was possible to catalogue individuals, enabling a precise count of the population rather than an estimate.
-This methodology introduced 'photo-identification' as a valuable research tool and a foundation for modern killer whale research.
-Since then, photo-identification has been used to investigate questions related to life history, social structure, population dynamics, acoustics and feeding ecology.
+In 1970, a census of the killer whale population ranging in coastal waters of British Columbia, Canada, was initiated by the late Dr Michael Bigg and colleagues.
+The scientists discovered that individual killer whales could be distinguished using the shape of and nicks in the dorsal fin, along with the pigmentation pattern and naturally acquired markings of the saddle patch.
+Therefore, by analyzing photographs of surfacing killer whales, it was possible to catalogue individuals enabling an exact count of the population rather than an estimate.
+This methodology introduced 'photo-identification' as a fundamental tool in modern killer whale research worldwide.
+Since then, photo-identification has been used to investigate individual- and group-specific patterns in behavior, diet, acoustics, health condition and more.

 Images Tiu Similä

 ...and in Norway?

 Photo-identification studies of Norwegian killer whales were

 pioneered by Dr Thomas Lyrholm in 1983 and then by Dr Tiu Similä from 1986.
 Similä and colleagues collected identification photographs from 1986 through 2005 in northern Norwegian fjords (Tysfjord-Vestfjord) where the Norwegian Spring Spawning stock of the Atlantic herring (and